ippontech/blog-usa/posts/build-an-event-sourcing-system-on-aws-using-dynamodb-and-cdk.md

 ## Testing

 In order to test the whole flow, we would need a Gateway that publishes a message to our SQS queue.
-For that, we will use `AWS CLI` to publish a message to the queue, the message's content can be edited [here](https://github.com/Falydoor/event-sourcing-dynamodb/blob/master/test/message.json).
+For that, we will use `AWS CLI` to publish a message to the queue.
+The message content can be edited [here](https://github.com/Falydoor/event-sourcing-dynamodb/blob/master/test/message.json).

 ```sh
 aws sqs send-message --queue-url ${QUEUE_URL} --message-body file://test/message.json
 ```

-Then check in the DynamoDB table to make sure the event was correctly created:
+Then check in the DynamoDB table to make sure the event was created correctly:

 ![Event](https://raw.githubusercontent.com/Falydoor/blog-usa/event-sourcing/images/2020/05/event-sourcing-event.png)